What's covered in this guide?

 Interest rates on various business loans

-The interest rates on this type of business loan can range from around 5% to 12% per cent per annum.
+The interest rates on this type of business loan in Australia can range from around 5% to 12% per cent per annum.
 With a line of credit, the lender agrees to provide funds up to a predetermined amount.
 You can draw funds at any time but only pay interest on what you are using from the line of credit.
 For example, if you have a $50,000 line of credit but have only drawn $25,000 from the total, you only pay interest on the $25,000.

 Businesses that don’t want to wait to receive funds from customer invoices can work with an invoice finance company to receive the funds sooner.
 When you generate an invoice, you ‘sell’ it to an invoice finance company.
 They pay you a percentage of the value (80% to 95%) immediately and charge an advance fee (usually between 2% and 5%) of the total amount.
 When the invoice gets paid, you get the remaining funds, minus any fees and charges.